Wikiterra/sphere-curvature-calculator/README.md

 ![[Sphere-curve-calc]](Sphere-curve-calc.png)

 ## Calculation methods
 There are three main methods to solve the geometrical problem.
 Here you can see the code to solve the math problem with python.
-You can compile online ([online-python.com](https://www.online-python.com/)) or local with python installed.
+You can compile online ([online-python.com](https://www.online-python.com/)) or local with python installed just with `python program.py`.

 ### 1. Pythagorean Theorem

+`python calc/py-th.py`

 ```python
 # Pythagorean theorem with observer height, input (d, h0, R) & output (h1)